SAKryukov/storage-free-pass/doc/article.md

 ### Cryptosystem

-All the cryptography is based in the standard API coming with the JavaScript engine, `crypto.subtle`, implementing [the Web Crypto API's low-level cryptography features](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/subtle).
+All the cryptography is based on the standard API coming with the JavaScript engine, `crypto.subtle`, implementing [the Web Crypto API's low-level cryptography features](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/subtle).

 ~~~{lang=Javascript}{id=javascript-cryptosystem}
 "use strict";